-Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, The actuarial present value of promised retirement benefits at 31 March 2023 is £9,280 million.
-The sensitivities regarding the principal assumptions used to measure the obligations are as follows: • a 0.1% p.a. reduction in the discount rate would increase the promised retirement benefits by approximately 2% or £169 million • a 0.1% p.a. increase in salary growth would increase the promised retirement benefits by approximately £19 million • a 0.1% p.a. increase in the pension increase rate (CPI) would increase the promised retirement benefits by approximately 2% or £152 million • a 1 year increase in member life expectancy would increase the promised retirement benefits by approximately 4% or £371 million Private equity investments (Note 15) Private equity instruments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation guidelines (2012).
+Item Uncertainties Effect if actual results differ from assumptions retirement Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and returns on fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
+The actuarial present value of promised retirement benefits at 31 March 2023 is £9,280 million.
+The sensitivities regarding the principal assumptions used to measure the obligations are as follows: • a 0.1% p.a. reduction in the discount rate would increase the promised retirement benefits by approximately 2% or £169 million • a 0.1% p.a. increase in salary growth would increase the promised retirement benefits by approximately £19 million • a 0.1% p.a. increase in the pension increase rate (CPI) would increase the promised retirement benefits by approximately 2% or £152 million • a 1 year increase in member life expectancy would increase the promised retirement benefits by approximately 4% or £371 million Private market investments (Note 15) Private market instruments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation guidelines (2012).
 Investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Investments in private equity funds are valued based on the Private equity investments are valued at £4,219 million at 31 March 2023 (£4,128 million at 31 March 2022) in the financial statements.
+Private market investments are valued at £4,219 million at 31 March 2023 (£4,128 million at 31 March 2022) in the financial statements.
 Based on the assessed level of volatility using the same methodology as outlined in the sensitivity analysis shown in Note 17, if prices fell by 11.6% this would reduce the value of these assets by £489 million.